-While there is a lack of clarity as to whether color is described by wavelength or by frequency (Johnsen 2012), the color of light can be described equally well in terms of wavelength and frequency (Wayne 2014c).
-According to the Doppler theory (Wayne 2010b), if the person in the railroad car midway between the lights at the back and front of the railway car sees the lights come on simultaneously, he or she would see them to be the same color.
-By contrast the person on the embankment would see the light at the back of the train to be bluer and the light at the front of the train to be redder as a result of the Doppler effect expanded to the second order and the relative motion between the train and the person on the railway embankment.
-While the velocities of the blueshifted and red-shifted light are the same and equal to c, the speed of light in free space, the amplitude, energy, or probability of finding a photon (Born 1954; Bloch 1976) described by the blue-shifted wave arrives at the observer before the amplitude, energy, or probability of seeing a photon described by the red-shifted wave arrives at the observer.
-Consequently, the person on the platform would not observe the two lights coming on simultaneously, but because of the difference in the wavelengths that results from the Doppler effect, the person on the railway embankment would observe the blueshifted light from the back before observing the red-shifted light from the front.
+Although there is a lack of clarity as to whether color is described by wavelength or by frequency (Johnsen 2012), the color of light can be described equally well in terms of wavelength and frequency (Wayne 2014c).
+According to the Doppler theory (Wayne 2010b), if the person in the railroad car midway between the lights at the back and front of the railway car sees the lights come on simultaneously, then he or she would see them to be the same color.
+By contrast, the person on the embankment would see the light at the back of the train as bluer and the light at the front of the train as redder as a result of the Doppler effect expanded to the second order and the relative motion between the train and the person on the railway embankment.
+Although the velocities of the blue-shifted and redshifted light are the same and equal to c, the speed of light in free space, the amplitude, energy, or probability of finding a photon (Born 1954; Bloch 1976) described by the blue-shifted wave arrives at the observer before the amplitude, energy, or probability of seeing a photon described by the red-shifted wave arrives at the observer.
+Consequently, the person on the platform would not observe the two lights coming on simultaneously, but because of the difference